 Both plots are below, and both are consistent with the white noise hypothesis.
 It is surprising that we, in fact, do not have to divide total returns by annual volatility to make it white noise.

-The quantile-quantile plot of these returns is shown below.
+The quantile-quantile plot of these returns is shown as well.
 We see that the returns are not Gaussian.
+This is consistent with the normality testing.
+Shapiro-Wilk and Jarque-Bera tests give us and

 What if we do divide these total returns by annual volatility?
-We get
+We get Let us plot the autocorrelation function for

 and the autocorrelation function for